-Some of the overly long and complicated cooking practices advocated by the clean eating movement make adherence difficult, if not impossible – unless, like the Hemsley Sisters for example, that is what you do; promote the movement.
+Some of the overly long and complicated cooking practices advocated by the clean eating movement make adherence difficult, if not impossible.
+That is unless, like the Hemsley Sisters, for example, this is what you do; promote the movement.

-And if you’re prone to Perfectionism which many bulimics are, you really don’t need more rules to life by.
+And if you’re prone to Perfectionism which many bulimics are, you really don’t need more rules to live by.

 More rules and regulations around food and eating and cooking don’t free you, they keep you trapped.

-And clean eating can get in the way of you say “Yes” to invites out, potentially increasing your isolation.
+And clean eating can get in the way of you saying “Yes” to invites out, potentially increasing your isolation.

-As tempting as Clean Eating may sound, if you are suffering from or trying to recover from bulimia, jumping onto this latest bandwagon or going on one of the 30 Day Clean Eating Challenges, that are currently popular, you are likely setting yourself up for failure.
+As tempting as Clean Eating may sound, if you are suffering from or trying to recover from bulimia, jumping onto the clean eating bandwagon or going on one of the 30 Day Clean Eating Challenges, that are currently popular, you are likely setting yourself up for failure.